JENNA COOK, M.Ed, NCC

 Licensed Professional Counselor

-While my work as a counselor encompasses all ages and stages of life, I primarily work with students facing anxiety, depression, inattention, and the struggle to balance school, extracurricular, social, and home life.
 I work with elementary-aged children on developing routines that work for the whole family and focus a great deal on teaching parents how to provide structure that works to motivate the “unmotivated” child.
 I work with middle and high school students in areas such as executive functioning, distress tolerance, social skills, emotion regulation, and developing the overall skills essential to resilience and independence.
-I partner with many college-aged young adults as they navigate dating (including online dating and same-sex relationships,) career goals and uncertainties, sexuality and gender exploration, questions of faith/spirituality, anxiety, depression, "perfectionism" and "people-pleasing."
-One of my unique areas of skill and interest is working with clients who are intellectually and/or artistically gifted and find themselves feeling bored, disengaged, or out of place.
-I also work especially well with students that have perfectionistic tendencies or those experiencing a great deal of external or self-imposed pressure to succeed academically.
+I partner with many college-aged young adults as they navigate dating (including online dating and LGBTQ+ relationships,) career goals and uncertainties, sexuality and gender exploration, religious trauma, anxiety, depression, "perfectionism" and "people-pleasing."

 My approach is rooted in person-centered therapy, with elements of Cognitive Behavioral Therapy (CBT,) Dialectical Behavior Therapy (DBT,) and solution-focused therapy.
-We will partner together to process emotions, problem-solve, and develop new ways of thinking and coping.
-I aim to truly connect by learning with you and from you and/or your child, while providing tools and strategies to lead to realistic solutions.
-My personal and professional mission is to meet you wherever you are with empathy and authenticity and to problem-solve in a way that works for you.
-In searching for someone to share your story with, you are taking the first, and often most difficult step.
+My personal and professional mission is to meet you wherever you are with empathy, authenticity, and non-judgment to process and problem-solve in a way that works for you.
+I aim to create a space where you feel welcomed, heard, and supported and walk away with tools you can use now and beyond.

 Prior to choosing a career in counseling, I worked in numerous roles in the summer camp setting.
 From leading fun and growth-filled games for children to facilitating powerful team-building activities for high-schoolers and college students, these experiences instilled in me a passion for human growth and connection through shared experiences.
-I continue to love the outdoors, as well as creating and discovering art, exploring new restaurants, and sharing adventures with my dog and my husband—whom I met at summer camp!
+I continue to love the outdoors, as well as creating and discovering art, exploring new restaurants, and sharing adventures with my husband—whom I met at summer camp—and our German Shephard mix, Reya!

 I completed my undergraduate degree in Family Studies with a Psychology minor and my Master of Education in Clinical Mental Health Counseling from Lamar University.
 I am a Licensed Professional Counselor and a National Certified Counselor.